R-LS/R-LS/README.md

 Hi!
+I'm a long time self-taught artist, and i found my passion in building stuff with code as well after learning coding in in 2020 :D
 Please visit my site at https://r-ls.github.io/R-LS/ for my portfolio and blog

 - 🔭 I use Javascript and Python the most.
 I’m currently working on a website to promote artists, and its admin management site
 - 🌱 I’m currently learning Data Structures and Algorithms